 The Villain Sucks Song: La Carmagnole was a popular song after the fall of the Tuilleries, which was pretty much about the King and the Queen sucked after the political disaster of the Flight to Varennes.

-War for Fun and Profit: While it took the form of authentic national liberation at first, the French Revolutionary Wars also had this character.
+War for Fun and Profit: While it took the form of authentic national liberation and defense during the Terror, the French Revolutionary Wars also had this character:

 The Louvre Museum built an important partnote The rest, Mona Lisa to begin with, was already part of Royal collections. of its first collection from art theft committed by the Army during this period, including the famous Apollo Belvedere and the Horses of Saint Mark which Napoleon took down from Venice and sent to France.
 Everything was given back after Napoleon's defeat, though.

 Wham Line: Famously discussed by Albert Camus in The Rebel.
 Louis Antoine de Saint-Just, at the age of 25 one of the youngest members of the National Convention, gave his first speech, marking the real Point of No Return for the revolution:

 "A king should be tried not for the crimes of his administration, but for that of having been king, for nothing in the world can legitimize this usurpation, and whatever illusion, whatever conventions royalty surrounds itself in, it is an eternal crime against which every man has the right to rise up and arm himself...
 No one can reign innocently: the madness of this is too obvious.
 Every king is a rebel and a usurper.
 This man must reign or die."